joelnitta/japan_ferns_review/manuscript/refs.md

 complex in China using morphological and climatic data.
 J Syst Evol 53:88-103

-Sigel EM (2016) Genetic and genomic aspects of hybridization in ferns.
-J Syst Evol 54:638-655

 Suzuki T, Watanabe I, Shiraiwa T (2005) Allozyme types of water fern *Azolla* *japonica* and its relatives (Azollaceae) growing in Japan.
 Acta Phytotax Geobot 56:71-83